pulumi/examples/aws-py-oidc-provider-pulumi-cloud/README.md

 # Provisioning an OIDC Provider in AWS for Pulumi Cloud

-WIP - This folder probably needs a better name to reflect that this example is configuring OIDC connection between Pulumi and AWS.

 This example is an automation of the process detailed in the [AWS documentation for creating an OIDC provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html).
 This automation will create OIDC configuration between Pulumi Cloud and AWS.

 ## Prerequisites